pauldambra/visit-plannr/README.md

 Let's assume API Gateway and lambda and see what the what

-# Needed
+# Needed?

  a docker network

  `docker network create lambda-local`